photocyte/BioTransformer/README.md

 pre-defined order (e.g. deconjugation first, then Oxidation/reduction, etc.), the allHuman option predicts all possible metabolites from any applicable reaction(Oxidation, reduction, (de-)conjudation) at each step.

+** For the environmental microbial biodegradation, all reactions (aerobic and anaerobic) are reported, and not only the aerobic biotransformations (as per default in the EAWAG BBD/PPS system).

 E.g.: To predict the biotransformation of a molecule from an SDF input using the human super transformer, use